mehmetkmrc/AdminPanelOtovinn/README.md

 # AuthProjects
 This is an educational project made for deeper understanding of these concepts.
-In this project I am learning to implement user Authentication and Authorization, both manually implementing and using Microsofts ready made codes to scaffold.
+In this project I am learning to implement user Authentication and Authorization into my main page, the app who can see photos and admin can load pages, both manually implementing and using Microsofts ready made codes to scaffold.

 # Features
 This project has the following implemented into it: